Pedrowesley/blog-with-painel-control/README.md

 # blog-with-painel-control
-Simulating blog project with full panel admin
+Building a blog from scratch with administrative panel, login system and full text editor for editing and displaying posts.
+Working with NodeJS on the Back-End and EJS to display the layouts.